Phil Heath lets

 Tommy

-Mason from Portaferry Lifeboat Station grew a
+Mason from Portaferry Lifeboat Station grew a 'Santa'

-Shave' held at McNamara's Bar, Portaferry and
+McNamara's Bar, Portaferry and raised further funds

-raised further funds for the RNLI.
+for the RNLI.

 Newcastle

-Lifeboat's coxswain, Franci Morgan and his crew
+Lifeboat's coxswain, Franci Morgan and his crew came

-came to support Tommy's fundraising activities.
+to support Tommy's fundraising activities.

 Photo: RNLI - Jim Brown